Richie Ramone

 Richard Reinhardt (born August 11, 1957) is an American drummer best known by his stage name Richie Ramone, and for being the drummer for the punk band the Ramones from February 1983 until August 1987.
-As of 2022, he is one of the four surviving members of the band (the others being Marky Ramone, Elvis Ramone, and C.J.
-Ramone).
+As of 2025, he is one of three surviving members of the band, the others being Marky Ramone and C.J.
+Ramone.
+Richie appeared on three studio albums with the Ramones and played on Joey Ramone's second solo album ...Ya Know?
+He has later released three solo albums and currently fronts his own solo band.

 Career

 Ramones

-Reinhardt joined the Ramones in February 1983 before the release of Subterranean Jungle, and appeared in two music videos from that album, although he did not play on the record itself.
+Prior to joining the Ramones, Reinhardt played drums for Velveteen and the Shirts.
+He joined the Ramones in February 1983 before the release of Subterranean Jungle, and appeared in two music videos from that album, although he did not play on the record itself.
 In his first months with the group he broke the tradition of adopting the Ramones surname and instead performed under the stage name Richie Beau.
 However, by the time of his first recordings with the band he had switched to the name Richie Ramone.
-He played on the Ramones albums Too Tough to Die, Animal Boy and Halfway to Sanity and appears on their compilation albums Greatest Hits, Loud, Fast Ramones: Their Toughest Hits and Weird Tales of the Ramones, and on the Ramones live DVD It's Alive 1974-1996.
-He penned the Ramones' hit song "Somebody Put Something in My Drink" which is included on the album Ramones Mania, the first Ramones album to go gold, as well as "Smash You", "Humankind", "I'm Not Jesus", "I Know Better Now" and "(You) Can't Say Anything Nice".
-Richie's songs "I'm Not Jesus" and "Somebody Put Something in my Drink" have been covered by new generations of bands worldwide, notably by metal bands Children of Bodom and Behemoth.
+He played on the Ramones albums Too Tough to Die, Animal Boy and Halfway to Sanity and appears on their compilation albums Greatest Hits, Loud, Fast Ramones: Their Toughest Hits and Weird Tales of the Ramones, and on the Ramones live video album It's Alive 1974-1996.
+He wrote the Ramones' hit song "Somebody Put Something in My Drink" off the Animal Boy album and later included on the compilation album Ramones Mania, the first Ramones album to go gold.
+Richie also wrote the songs "Smash You", "Humankind", "I'm Not Jesus", "I Know Better Now" and "(You) Can't Say Anything Nice".
+Richie's songs "I'm Not Jesus" and "Somebody Put Something in my Drink" have later been covered by new generations of bands worldwide, notably by metal bands Children of Bodom and Behemoth.